WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorConfig.md

 **!!
 All examples below use exclusively PinUvAuthProtocol 2 !!**

 ## Example 1 - Toggling always UV (0x02)
-Using the original *pinUvAuthParam* which was generated with *0x02 subCommand*, we will generate a request to the authenticator to toggle always UV
+Using the above *pinUvAuthParam* which was generated with *0x02 subCommand*, we will generate a request to the authenticator to toggle always UV

 ```
 pinUvAuthParam = 7c86aa4cebcdd0577df2e279b4799daf1362a94a0c674f77bc179dc2fc534967